villeheikkila/tiralabra/docs/weekly_report_1.md

 ### What I Learned This Week / Today

-The basifcs of how huffman coding works
+The basics of how huffman coding works

 ### What Was Unclear Or Difficult?